top of page

 Our specialist fashion accessory scleras which you will find across our site are sterile hydrophillic soft sclera contacts made with 62% polymacon and 38% water with a high oxygen permeability for comfort.
 Generally, the more water content, the more comfortable, but also the less time they will last and more difficult they are to stay in when worn.

 They are manufactured in a sterile environment and immersed in buffered saline solution in individually sealed vials.
-Sclera full eye colored contact lenses are designed to fit most eyes, however some people may find them uncomfortable to wear for an extended period of time if they are not used to contact lenses.
+Sclera full eye colored contact lenses are designed to fit most eyes, however some people may find them uncomfortable to wear for an extended period of time if they are not used to contacts.

 And that's it!
 Got any questions?
 Feel free to send us a message and ask...